Heat pump · UK

 TL;DR

-- BUS grant: flat £7,500 in England and Wales, regardless of household income.
+- Heat pump grant: flat £7,500 for homeowners in England and Wales.

-- Pre-survey: free on Propertoasty; binding quote requires MCS site visit.
+- Pre-survey: free on Propertoasty; final quote needs a site visit.

 How heat pumps work in UK homes